Grand Tour (cycling): Grand Tour finishers

 The rider who has finished most Grand Tours is Matteo Tosatto, with 28 across 20 years (12 Tours, 11 Giros and 5 Vueltas, 1997-2016).
 Tosatto also has the most participations with 34 (12 Tours, 13 Giros and 9 Vueltas).
-Adam Hansen has finished the most consecutive Grand Tours: 20 tours from 2011 Vuelta a España till 2018 Giro d'Italia.
+Nelson Oliveira has finished the most consecutive Grand Tours: 24 tours from 2011 Vuelta a España till 2026 Tour de France.

 Only 36 riders have finished all three Grand Tours in one season.
 Adam Hansen has done this six times consecutively.
 Marino Lejarreta completed every grand tour of the season for the 4th time in 1991.
 His record of 4 was not passed until Adam Hansen completed the Vuelta in 2016.
 Bernardo Ruiz was the first rider to ride every tour of a season on three occasions which he completed in 1957.
 Both Eduardo Chozas and Carlos Sastre have accomplished the feat twice.

 Gastone Nencini (1957) and Sepp Kuss (2023) are the only cyclists to both ride all three Grand Tours and win one in the same season.
 The best average finish was in the first year three Grand Tours were finished in one season, 1955, when Raphaël Géminiani finished 4th, 6th and 3rd in the Giro, Tour and Vuelta, respectively.
 Nencini's 1st, 6th and 9th is the only other time a rider has finished top 10 in all 3 Grand Tours in a year.
 In Marino Lejarreta's 4 years that he rode 12 Grand Tours, he finished in the top 10 in eight of them including top 5 five times.